“That’s not just some new policy idea — those are actual children, and they’re starting kindergarten soon.

 “Someone should follow them.”

-OPB editor Rob Manning said that nine years ago, after Oregon set a goal that 100% of students would finish high school, starting with seniors graduating in 2025.
-What seemed like an offhand comment led to OPB’s own odyssey: a long-term multimedia project called the “Class Of 2025,” now in its eighth year.
+OPB editor Rob Manning said that more than a decade ago, after Oregon set a goal that 100% of students would finish high school, starting with seniors graduating in 2025.
+What seemed like an offhand comment led to OPB’s own odyssey: a long-term multimedia project called the “Class of 2025,” now in its tenth year.

 OPB has followed 27 students since they started elementary school in 2012.
 Over that time, many of them have changed schools, sometimes more than once.
 Kids have endured divorce and domestic violence, job losses and even tragic deaths.
-But they’ve become older brothers or favorite aunts, peer confidants and language interpreters.
+At the same time, they’ve become older brothers or favorite aunts, peer confidants and language interpreters.
 They’ve learned what they’re good at — and worked on what’s hard.
 We used to have to crouch down to talk to them.
 Now they’re at eye level or taller.

 Seventh grade: The “middle of middle school” can be a time when young people start to really find what they like to do, and educators hope they find something to like about school.
 For a number of OPB’s Class Of 2025 students, it was music.